sourcegraph/about/handbook/engineering/continuous_integration.md

 ### Third-Party Licenses

-We use the [`license_finder`](https://github.com/pivotal/LicenseFinder) to check third-party dependencies for their licenses.
+We use the [`license_finder`](https://github.com/pivotal/LicenseFinder) tool to check third-party dependencies for their licenses.
 It runs as a [GitHub Action on pull requests](https://github.com/sourcegraph/sourcegraph/actions?query=workflow%3A%22Licenses+Check%22), which will fail if one of the following occur:

 - If the license for a dependency cannot be inferred.
 To resolve:
   - Use `license_finder licenses add <dep> <license>` to set the license manually